jessicanachen/cs372-jc939/docs/SELF_ASSESSMENT.md

 #### 7. Made API calls to state-of-the-art model (GPT-4, Claude, Gemini) with meaningful integration into your system (5 pts)

+In this project, I made API calls to GPT's model for example in [chatbot_logic's `rewrite_query_with_history` (line 106)](../src/pokepedai-backend/app/chatbot_logic.py).
+Additionally, calls are also made in `sufficient`, `rewrite`, and `answer`.

-Theres 4 of them and they all play a meaningful integration into the system.
+These all play a meaningful integration into the system.

-answer: this does the generative portion of the rag model

-rewrite_query_with_history: this makes the query consider multi-turn conversation info

-sufficient: this is used to check if the query can be asnwered by the retrieved documents
+- rewrite_query_with_history: This query calls the GPT model to rewrite the user question with the context so the question can be a standalone content.
+- sufficient: This query calls the GPT model to determine if the given retrieval is enough to answer the question.

-refinement: this updates the prompt based on chunk information
+- refinement: This query uses the model to rewrite the prompt based on new chunk information if possible.

-All of these play an important role in how the RAG model works.
+- answer: This query generates the response based on the returned documentation.

 #### 8. Modular code design with reusable functions and classes rather than monolithic scripts (3 pts)

 All code in notebooks, backend, and frontend are functions/classes and not monolithic scripts.
+Take [chatbot_logic](../src/pokepedai-backend/app/chatbot_logic.py) for example.
+It's core methods (i.e. doing document retrieval, making API calls) are in their own functions, and util functions such as constructing the prompt or history context are found in util functions and then imported into the logic.

 #### 9. Used sentence embeddings for semantic similarity or retrieval (5 pts)

-Sentence embeddings are used to encode the document for rags [TODO] encodign notebook line, and then to encode the query [TODO], then used for retrieval [TODO]
+Sentence embeddings are used to encode each RAG chunk in [PokemonDocEncoder](../notebooks/PokemonDocEncoder.ipynb), and then to encode the query in [chatbot_logic (line 67)](../src/pokepedai-backend/app/chatbot_logic.py).
+Lastly, for retrieval, semantic similarity is compared in [chatbot_logic's `dense_search` (line 60)](../src/pokepedai-backend/app/chatbot_logic.py).

 #### 10. Applied in-context learning with few short examples or chain of thought prompting (5 pts)

-See any of the prompts in prompt provider
+In-context learning as well as chain of thought prompting can be seen in the [prompt for sufficiency](../src/pokepedai-backend/app/chatbot_utils/prompt_provider.py).
+On lines 51-66 we can see the 3 examples of the task, and in the answer of these examples we can see the chain of thought prompting.

+Total: 75

 ## Following Directions